roseengineering/rfsoapyfile/README.md

 The REST API is available off port 8080.
 Use POST or PUT to change a program or radio setting.
 Use GET to view it.
 If a boolean is needed, the following strings are accepted: y, n, yes, no, true, and false.
-Unpausing the stream creates a new output file.
+Pausing the recording closes the WAV output file, while unpausing the recording creates a new output file.
 If the option --notimestamp is enabled, this means any previously existing output file will be overwritten.